mudgen/mokens-bug-bounty/README.md

 ### Mint Contracts

 The Mokens Contract has the notion of mint contracts.
-Mint contracts are future contracts that will use the Mokens Contract to mint mokens.
+Mint contracts are ethereum contracts that use the Mokens Contract to mint mokens.
 The Mokens Contract is designed to be used by other ethereum contracts for games and other systems.
-The `contractMint` function enables other third-party contracts to mint mokens and enables the Mokens Contract to accept other forms of payment to mint mokens such as ERC20 tokens.
+The `contractMint` function enables third-party contracts to mint mokens and enables the Mokens Contract to accept other forms of payment to mint mokens such as ERC20 tokens.
 Contact me at nick@mokens.io if you are interested in integrating mokens into your contracts.

 Only contracts that have been added to the mintContracts array via the `addMintContract(address _contract)` function can mint mokens.